AllianzDeutschlandAG/cidemo-jenkins/README.md

 ## Jenkins Image

-Our `Dockerfile` has created a custom Jenkins image, which two additional features:
+Our `Dockerfile` has created a custom Jenkins image with two additional features:

 - the Chrome browser is installed and will be used for unit tests.
 - we've added the Cloud Foundry CLI which will be using for deployment.